SurrealNumber/CoreTitleInheritance/readme.txt

 notifications:
 I’ll start with the notifications and toasts as they are the simplest.
 You simply make a database entry in the common folder for your notification and then wherever you want to run it from you use the send_interface_message or send_interface_toast effect.
 Want to send toast when de-coring a title.
 Only should occur if full refund would be given- i.e. the mod removes them for internal reasons.
+Add modifier penalty for being over the core limit.
+Remove decoring titles which are over the limit.

+Titles are only decored on:
+    most title transfers
+    invalid core title due to some reason (change capital or lose title) !!!
+No on_action for changing capital or primary title.

+-Removing limitation that one cannot add core titles beyond the core limit.
+-Add check that child title or parent title is actually owned by this character

+Toast when a title is de-cored (by mod)
+Alert when over core title limit